 The city was chosen not only because that it is where Gogoro's headquarter and factories are located but also because it recently won the title "Intelligent Community of the Year" from the Intelligence Community Forum (ICF).

-It is also home to over 40 thousand e-scooters — in fact, Gogoro's smart vehicle enjoys the highest market share here, among the six municipalities in Taiwan.
+It is also home to over 40 thousand e-scooters — in fact, Gogoro's smart vehicle enjoys the highest market share here, among six municipalities in Taiwan.

 Gogoro has set up more than two hundred battery swapping stations here.
 Walking in the city, you can spot one in every seven hundred meters.

-The company is still extending the network in Taiwan, so users can expect to travel around the island by their scooter in the future.
+The company is still expanding the network in Taiwan, so users can expect to travel around the island by their scooter in the future.
 GoShare, as a new business entity fully owned by Gogoro, is already planning to operate in other cities next year.

 Similar service provider WeMo told Business Next that it enjoys "first-mover advantage" and with extensive network of scooters and the application of AI tech, it feels glad to see new companies joining the market.